 101 East Waterfront Road

 The most confusing thing about CRAB park are the pictures of crabs in the spay park.

-After a few protests and tent cities, the powers that be transferred some land from the port authority to the city on a long term lease, and the park was born.
-Today, there’s a small playground and spray park with a vague nautical theme, a bit of area in the east for dogs to roam, a small pier to fully take in the view, and a number of pieces of art, including monuments to DTES Missing Women and a Kmagata Maru mosaic.
+After a few protests and tent cities, the powers that be transferred some land from the port authority to the city on a long term lease, and CRAB Park was born.
+Today, there’s a small playground and spray park with a vague nautical theme, a bit of area in the east for dogs to roam, a small pier to fully take in the view, and a number of pieces of art, including monuments to DTES Missing Women and a Komagata Maru mosaic.

 It truly is an oasis from the bustle of downtown, but that’s partly due to it being a bit cumbersome to get to if you’re not driving — you’ve got to walk on a long overpass across the rail lines to get there.
 And when you do arrive, you’ll find that the “beach” itself is only about 60 metres of substandard sand in length, which also lessens demand.

 All these caveats ignore the fact that it’s still a quiet waterfront area in Vancouver, one of the rarest things you can find, with plenty of room to walk, to sit, to run or to contemplate.

 The playground could be bigger and beach longer, sure, but then it might become more popular, and who would want that?

 Sunset is a mid-sized but well-balanced space that understands parks are used for more than just sports or playgrounds in 2020.

 Major renovations completed just a few years ago mean there’s ample places to sit across the park — be it large boulders and logs that come together like an amphitheatre, a covered seating area, and a few simple benches.
 There’s a modern playground, with a disc swing and a delightful rotating bubble kids can jump inside of and be swung around.
 And there’s a large off-leash dog park, fenced in but with a nice walking path around its perimeter.